-Vectus continues to successfully grow and consolidate its IP portfolio, both in terms of scope and the increasing number of granted patents targeting high-value unmet needs across multiple disease states in major international territories.
-This expanded portfolio of granted patents increasingly affords the Company a potentially leading position in treating fibrotic disease.
+Vectus' portfolio of granted patents increasingly affords the Company a potentially-leading position in treating fibrotic disease.
 Vectus believes that its proprietary small molecules will be well positioned as first-in-class therapeutics with attractive reimbursement and long patent protection.

-Current Vectus' patent portfolio, covering relevant VIP peptides and several libraries of mimetics, consists of a total of 350 patents and patent applications, of which 288 are granted patents and 62 are still pending patent applications.
-The patent portfolio encompasses claims covering compositions of matter, methods of use and methods of manufacture.
-Patents have been filed, and secured, in all major jurisdictions and in a number of minor but strategically important jurisdictions.
-For patents covering mimetics directly relevant to Vectus' drug development programme, remaining patent life ranges from 13 to 16 years, excluding any patent term extension (up to five years) that may apply following registration of a pharmaceutical product with relevant regulatory authorities.
+The Company's patent portfolio encompasses claims covering compositions of matter, methods of use and methods of manufacture.
+Patents have been filed, and secured, in all major jurisdictions and in a number of minor, but strategically important, jurisdictions.
+For patents covering mimetics directly relevant to Vectus' drug development programme, the remaining patents have lives ranging from 11 to 14 years, excluding any patent term extension (up to five years) that may apply following registration of a pharmaceutical product with relevant regulatory authorities.